crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.0.2 =
+* fixed: fatal error running empty() on a constant in PHP less than 5.5

+= 3.0.0 =
+* fixed: resizes not checked for existence before calling parallel/async optimization, causing the process to stall
+* fixed: background optimization disabled when settings are saved
+* fixed: regression in db upgrade function throws warning on plugin upgrade
+* fixed: alt webp breaks Slider Revolution's lazyload when dummy.png.webp exists
+* fixed: background optimization for nextcellent was incomplete
+* fixed: notices under Manage Gallery for nextcellent when tool constants were not defined
+* changed: one-click actions in Media Library don't require reload, now possible to optimize several images at the same time
+* changed: API quota check no longer requires a verification on every attempt
+* changed: webp settings moved to separate tab
+* added: forced webp mode, to generate webp for every image, regardless of final filesize
+* added: in forced webp mode, must specify allowed url patterns for rewriting

+= 2.9.9 =
+* fixed: broken uploads with W3TC CDN option enabled
+* fixed: warning when scanning Meta Slider metadata for images
+* fixed: should not check for 'nice' when exec() is disabled
+* fixed: notices for 'nice' when exec() output is empty
+* fixed: wp-cli command skipping pdf files
+* added: ability to view API history at https://history.exactlywww.com/
+* added: abiltiy to disable set_time_limit() function with EWWW_IMAGE_OPTIMIZER_DISABLE_STL constant
+* added: plugin now on GitHub https://github.com/nosilver4u/ewww-image-optimizer
+* changed: removed baseline JPG encoding trial, since progressive compression is almost always smaller, and is always more desirable from a UX perspective
+* updated: cwebp version 0.5.1

+= 2.9.8 =
+* fixed: also disable parallel mode iternally if background testing is not successful
+* fixed: fatal error when WP Retina 2x is enabled with EWWW's parallel mode
+* fixed: parallel opt would hang if resizes were missing
+* fixed: prevent background test from accidentally spawning more tests
+* fixed: background test stuck in queue indefinitely if it didn't succeed

+= 2.9.7 =
+* fixed: cached value for multisite uploads directory incorrect on some sites
+* fixed: retina/hidpi images required separate async task with parallel optimization
+* fixed: retina function would try to run an async optimization even if the file didn't exist
+* fixed: one-time convert links (like JPG2PNG) from Media Library not working when Parallel mode enabled
+* fixed: images with transparency were being converted if PNG2JPG enabled regardless of JPG background setting when using API
+* fixed: mime-type meta for resizes updated on conversion and restoration
+* fixed: resizes were being checked, even if no filename was available
+* added: thread limit for parallel optimization, set to 5, can be modified by filter
+* added: filter to modify timeout for parallel optimization
+* added: filter to disable (or modify) the suffix added to converted images
+* added: debugging page to view and clear background optimization queues (must have EWWW's debug setting enabled) - under Media menu
+* changed: parallel mode only enabled if using API or your images have more than 5 resizes each
+* changed: background mode only enabled if background test succeeds (on plugin upgrade)
+* changed: file types with disabled optimization no longer included in unoptimized image counts

+= 2.9.6 =
+* fixed: set_time_limit() was still being called in a couple spots even if set_time_limit() is disabled by PHP
+* fixed: regression in scheduled optimization which allowed multiple processes to run
+* fixed: total savings for multisite was incorrectly requerying site 1 for each blog
+* fixed: optimization being attempted via API even if license exceeded
+* added: ewwwio_images table is checked on settings page to make sure it exists
+* added: run utf8_encode() on all filenames for Scheduled Optimize and Scan & Optimize to avoid database update issues, please report any new issues with Scan & Optimize right away

+= 2.9.5 =
+* fixed: wrong path pre-pended using parallel optimization and wp-content or uploads folder is not within the WP root
+* fixed: absolute paths passed to async optimization are pre-pended with ABSPATH
+* fixed: Bulk Optimize excluding images from count based on wrong option (disabled generation vs. disabled optimization)
+* fixed: timeouts during Media optimize could corrupt metadata, added routine to rebuild the meta on re-optimization
+* changed: running out of API credits puts the verification function to sleep for up to 5 minutes
+* added: extra checks to make sure the Background/Async objects are properly initialized before using them

+= 2.9.4 =
+* fixed: permissions after optimization are different than what WP core uses and falls back to umask on unixy systems
+* fixed: API server address not re-fetched properly when cache expires
+* changed: Parallel Optimization no longer ON by default

 = 2.9.3 =
 * fixed: sorry, missed a session locking operation (manual optimize)